documentationfor yFiles for HTML 3.0.0.1

 // set a style to become visible

-Finally, we have to use an edgeCreator which does not only create a new edge but also a target node to connect the edge to:
+Finally, we have to use an edgeCreator that not only creates a new edge but also a target node to connect the edge to:

 // let the EdgeCreator create a new target node and connect the new edge to it

-// copy the style from the dummy node
+// copy the style from the preview node

 // create a port at the center